SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/activity_tracking.md

 | **ThresholdValue** | The lower threshold for pixel intensity differences to be included in the sum activity.
 Should be set to the pixel noise |

 ##### Subjects
-Events from the node are published to `Subjects`.
-Here you set the names used for these `Subjects` to identify events for this node for a specific region of interest.
-Each of these `Subjects` becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using the name set here.
+Events from the node are published to a `Subject`, the name of which is configured in the properties of the node.
+This `Subject` then becomes accessible in the Bonsai editor's toolbox and is useable elsewhere in the workflow using the same name.

 ###### Device event subjects
 | Subject name      | Type        | Description                   |